okeeffed/cheat-sheets/Machine-Learning/CL-Logistic-Regression.md

 We know about `linear regression`, `multiple linear regression` etc. (DV on y, IV on x).

 What happens if we classify things along a graph?
 Eg. 0 and 1 on the y axis and age on the x axis.
 This one is very black and white, but at the same time we can intuitive see some correlation.

+In the example given above, we wouldn't use a linear model (as you could imagine).